-The increasingly high cost of cable and satellite TV services from companies such as AT&T's DirecTV, Dish, Spectrum, Verizon and others is driving people to look for ways to "cut the cord" to save money. ("Cut the cord" means no longer paying for the "cord" that feeds you your signal from a cable company or a satellite company's dish.)
+The increasingly high cost of cable and satellite TV services from companies such as AT&T's DirecTV, Dish, Spectrum, Verizon and others has been driving people to look for ways to "cut the cord" to save money for several years now. ("Cut the cord" means no longer paying for the "cord" that feeds you your signal from a cable company or a satellite company's dish.)
 Frustratingly, the providers are raising prices and eliminating discounts, not lowering them in the face of a declining customer base ("AT&T, Comcast, Verizon, & Other Cable Operators Lost 1.8 Million Customers in Quarter 1"); so the cost issue gets worse and worse.
 As more and more companies offer streaming services, users are trying to decide which combination of streaming and over-the-air services work best for them.

 Adding to the selection confusion is that fact that if you are reading this article, you are likely looking for a solution that supports audio description well, and choices there are still lacking.
 In addition, if you select a service which primarily offers nonbroadcast networks like USA Network or ESPN, then you need to figure out how you are going to get the broadcast networks like CBS also.
 Some services offer integration packages, while others don't, leaving you to flip between an antenna for broadcast networks and apps for nonbroadcast networks.
 And if you depend on a DVR, how is that supported, particularly in light of audio description?!